Is Your Bottle of Pappy Van Winkle Fake?

 However, the creation of rare fakes is a relatively new thing; at least, for whiskies.
 As Geoff Kirk, Director of Prestige for The Macallan, put it, “it was the unfortunate and, arguably, inevitable outcome of increasing appreciation and demand set against a genuine scarcity of high-end whiskies.
 The world of wine had suffered from counterfeits for decades, if not centuries, so it would have been a surprise had the criminal element not attempted the same in spirits.”

-Some of the first fakes came to light in the early 1990s, when Grand Metropolitan, which would become Diageo, began to build its whisky archive.
+Some of the first fakes came to light in the early 1990s, when United Distillers, which would become Diageo, began to build its whisky archive.
 (It now includes more than 5,000 historic bottles.)
 Diageo’s Director of Whisky Outreach, Nick Morgan, recalls what happened as they reached out to auction houses to begin building the collection.

 “It soon became apparent that there were a number of highly improbable single malt bottles on this market,” Morgan says.
 “Not fakes as such, but imagined bottles and imagined labels purporting to come from highly desirable distilleries in the nineteenth and early twentieth centuries.
 We had no records of [these] labels.
 Very often the semantics of many of these belonged to the twenty-first century rather than earlier; and the physical get-up was often clearly wrong.
 A memorable comment from one of the conservation experts we took along to a viewing was ‘these are good, but I could do a lot better.’”